 June and July 2021

 Schools and colleges reopened fully to all students from 8 March.
-The virus continues to circulate through communities, however, and, despite progress in vaccination, continues to pose a significant risk, particularly to those at greater risk of poor outcomes.
+The virus continues to circulate through communities, however, with increased case rates resulting from the spread of the Delta variant, and despite progress in vaccination, continues to pose a significant risk, particularly to those at greater risk of poor outcomes.

-The joint unions' advice is that CEV education staff in this group should continue to work at home at this time, with no change to current arrangements.
-The joint unions continue to believe that this will also be an appropriate safety measure for clinically vulnerable staff aged 60 and above, until advised by their GP that their first vaccine is effective.
-This advice is intended to assist in ensuring safety for those employees and others.
+The joint unions' advice is that CEV education staff should continue to work at home, with no change to current arrangements.
+The joint unions believe that this will also be an appropriate safety measure for CV staff and staff aged 60 and above, until their second vaccine is effective.
+This advice is intended to assist in ensuring safety for those employees and others in higher risk groups.

 Employers must comply with health and safety law, which requires them to undertake risk assessments, put in place proportionate control measures and keep them under review.
 This includes assessing the individual circumstances for each employee before requiring them to attend the workplace.
-These circumstances include the individual’s own health conditions, alongside any other factors which place them at higher risk for other reasons.
-The degree to which individuals are at risk is affected by their underlying health and also, very significantly, by age, ethnicity, sex, and pregnancy.
+These circumstances include the individual’s own health conditions and any factors which place them at higher risk for other reasons.
+The degree to which individuals are at risk is affected by their underlying health and by age, ethnicity, sex, and pregnancy.

-The Department for Education (DfE) continues to argue that schools and colleges are safe workplaces but has acknowledged that they act as ‘vectors for transmission’ of the coronavirus in the community, hence the need for partial closures from January to March 2021.
 The joint unions continue to take the view that the DfE advice for schools, and similar advice for other settings, does not offer sufficient safeguards to employees.
-We therefore advise all employers, in order to ensure compliance with their legal obligations on staff safety, to follow the joint unions’ advice set out in this document.
+We advise all employers to follow our joint advice to comply with their legal obligations on staff safety,

 The joint unions’ advice

 Joint unions’ expectations for individual risk assessments